flan/sillytavern.diy/guides/api_model_specific/model_whatsits.md

 These are encoding formats for models.
 If you are not self-hosting, that's all you really need to know.

 SafeTensors can be thought of as uncompressed data, like a `.wav` file that you might get from ripping a CD: full precision, no imposed compression, and very big.
-These typically come in sixteen-bit floating-point precision, which means that, roughly speaking, each parameter takes two butes of data to encode.
+These typically come in sixteen-bit floating-point precision, which means that, roughly speaking, each parameter takes two bytes of data to encode.
 Most GPUs from the past decade do well with this format, but it consumes a ton of memory.
 Very few people actually run them outside of specialised hosting providers.

 GGUF, the GPT-Generated Unified Format, is the successor to GPT-Generated Markup Language, both more-compact, specialised ways of repacking SafeTensor data.
 GGUF is notable and extremely popular because it provides standardisation for the practice of quantisation.